mercoglianoisidoro/cheatsheet/kubernetes/kubernetes/network.md

 you don't need load-balancing and a single Service IP => "headless" Services by explicitly specifying "None" for the cluster IP (.spec.clusterIP).

+“headless” === it doesn’t have a cluster virtual IP address

 kube-proxy does not handle these Services, and there is no load balancing or proxying done by the platform for them.

 #### With selectors